SoftProjectsGroup-servicesLtd/SoftProjectsGroup/projects.md

 ### Startup Fundraising

 Oh Shit, we need Cash!
 Fundraising is an extraordinary process in the life of a startup company.
+The evaluation of your venture should be discussed within your founding team and among your first friendly investor contacts.

 ![eufund](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ffiles.startupranking.com%2Fstartup%2Fthumb%2F49026_12a594a2200ef246490476a4578988762e481a0b_european-investment-fund_l.jpg&f=1&nofb=1)